iambudi/docker-practice/Readme.md

 `docker run -p 8080:8081 -it myapp`
 > -p 8080:8081 - This exposes our application which is running on port 8081 within our container on http://localhost:8080 on our host/local machine.

-### Exposing and Publishing Ports
+### Exposing and Publishing Ports it

-In Dockerfile, expose ports does not bind the port to the host's network interfaces.
+In Dockerfile, **exposing ports** does not bind the port to the host's network interfaces.
 The port won't be accessible outside the container.

-This only gives you a simple way of checking which ports the software inside a container is listening on.
+This only is a simple way of checking which ports the software inside a container is listening on.
 To check run `docker ps`

-Publishing ports make it accessible from outside the container with the -p flag for the docker run command.
+**Publishing ports** make it accessible from outside the container with the -p flag for the docker run command.
 `docker run -d -p 80 myapp` make the host os can access `http://localhost`

 see [Reference](https://www.howtogeek.com/devops/whats-the-difference-between-exposing-and-publishing-a-docker-port/) for more information.